Turkey Tayac

-Turkey Tayac, legally Philip Sheridan Proctor (1895–1978), was a Piscataway leader and herbal medicine practitioner; he was notable in Native American activism for tribal and cultural revival in the 20th century.
+Philip Sheridan Proctor (29 August 1895 – 7 December 1978), better known as Turkey Tayac, was a tribal chief and herbal medicine practitioner of the Piscataway Indian Nation, now a state-recognized tribe in Maryland.
+He was notable in Native American activism for tribal and cultural revival in the 20th century.
 He had some knowledge of the Piscataway language and was consulted by the Algonquian linguist, Ives Goddard, as well as Julian Granberry.

-Career
+Early life and career

-Proctor was a Native American activist who had served during World War I and also worked for the Internal Revenue Service.
-His activism spanned many decades.
+Proctor served in the military during World War I and also worked for the Internal Revenue Service.

-Background

-A combination of factors had influenced the descendants of the Piscataway and other tribes in the Southeast.
-The tribe had been decimated by the early 18th century by infectious disease, and warfare with other tribes and the colonists.
-They had lost their land through colonial encroachment.
-Their last mention in historical records was at a 1793 conference in Detroit.
-Remaining Piscataway in Maryland merged with other tribes; others intermarried with both white and black neighbors and assimilated to various degrees.